Call for Nominations

 - Award-winning papers and books will be recognized and be featured on the RRBM, AMA, and Sheth Foundation websites.

-- Award winners will receive a certificate of recognition from the joint sponsors and a recognition letter jointly signed by RRBM, AMA, and the Sheth Foundation and will be sent to the relevant deans and department heads.
+- Award winners will receive a certificate of recognition from the joint sponsors and a recognition letter will be sent to the relevant deans and department heads.

 - Grants, provided by EBSCO, will be awarded to a select number of winners.

 - The list will be publicized via listservs of marketing associations, and other forms of public or social media platforms.

 - Selected winners will be invited to present their work at an AMA academic conference.

-- The article should be published (or accepted) in a refereed journal, or book by a university or academic press, such as Harvard, Stanford, Oxford, Wiley, Sage, Routledge, etc., during 2013 to 2018.
+- The article should be published in a refereed journal, or book by a university or academic press, such as Harvard, Stanford, Oxford, Wiley, SAGE, Routledge, etc., during the aforementioned window.

-- A cover letter that describes why this work (research article or book) deserves to be considered for the Award, in two single-spaced pages or no more than 1000 words.
+- A nomination letter that describes why this work (research article or book) deserves to be considered for the Award, in two single-spaced pages or no more than 1000 words.
 If possible, provide: a) evidence on the “usefulness” of the research, e.g., how it has made a positive impact on practice or society, and b) information on how this work has been disseminated to stakeholders beyond the academic community.

-- Submit nomination materials (PDF of work and cover letter) to firstname.lastname@example.org by October 31, 2019.
+- Submit nomination materials (PDF of work and nomination letter) via this submission form by September 1, 2020.

 - Self-nominations are acceptable as well.

-- The decision of the award will be announced on or before February 1, 2020.
+- The decision of the award will be announced in mid-December 2020.

 - Please contact Matt Weingarden at email@example.com for any inquiry about the award or nomination procedure.